High-Level Adventure Preparation

 There are many activities in Dungeons and Dragons Online to keep players busy.
 It's easy to get caught up in one's own little world inside this massive fantasy world.
-Because low level quests can be completed by solo adventurers, the inclination is to breeze through them at a breakneck pace, all in the interests of level advancement.
+Because low-level quests can be completed by solo adventurers, the inclination is to breeze through them at a breakneck pace, all in the interest of level advancement.

-There are also players that have purchased adventure packs, or they're VIP members, and this can create another obstacle for players that aren't pay to play subscribers.
-That is, a VIP member can open elite level of difficulty for any quest in the game.
-Free to play players cannot.
+There are also players that have purchased adventure packs or they're VIP members, and this can create another obstacle for players that aren't pay-to-play subscribers.
+That is, a VIP member can open the elite level of difficulty for any quest in the game.
+Free-to-play players cannot.
 This creates a need for players to build friendships with other DDO players, especially those ready to take the next steps: joining a guild and getting into some serious party adventuring.

-Players who plan to adventure into higher levels, and probably spend real world cash along the way to open locked adventures, want to plan for their character's future.
+Players who plan to adventure into higher levels, and probably spend real-world cash along the way to open locked adventures, want to plan for their character's future.
 Some players boast of attaining high levels alone, without help from other adventurers.
 If it's true, it's uncommon.
 Solo adventuring is missing the whole point of Dungeons and Dragons.
-Not to say it doesn't have it's place in the game, but adventuring with others adds excitement and variety to an already exciting adventure game.
-Here are ten steps players can take to meet other players who plan to adventure with others and experience high level DDO adventuring.
+Not to say it doesn't have its place in the game, but adventuring with others adds excitement and variety to an already exciting adventure game.

 Basic Steps for Finding a Guild

 2. Know what's expected from fellow members of an adventuring party.
-Higher level players, in particular, have expectations when they choose to run adventures with others, the highest being that players stay together.
+Higher-level players, in particular, have expectations when they choose to run adventures with others, the highest being that players stay together.
 It's very frustrating for players to have to search for an adventurer that's become separated from the rest of the party.
-Equally frustrating is running an adventure with someone who plans to destroy everything in his or her path, single-handedly.
-An important step to finding a good guild is learning to take on dungeons as a team member, instead of team champion.
+Equally frustrating is running an adventure with someone who plans to destroy everything in his or her path single-handedly.
+An important step to finding a good guild is learning to take on dungeons as a team member instead of a team champion.

 Many of the quests in DDO are designed to get adventure parties to work together to overcome obstacles.
 Players that take it upon themselves to get their fellow adventurers through a dungeon as quickly as possible are missing the DDO concept.
 Team games require a team effort.
 Guild leaders that see players working well with others will seek out such players to join their guilds.